kotIIT/ITMS448-osint-dashboard/README.md

 ##### DigitalOcean instance

-<http://bowser-web-app.freemyip.com:1839> can be used with no restrictions to browse a live version of our project.
-Try going to `/api`!
+<strike><http://bowser-web-app.freemyip.com:1839> can be used with no restrictions to browse a live version of our project.
+Try going to `/api`!</strike>

+The DigitalOcean instance was shut down as I (Henry P) have graduated and do not want to pay for it.
+Please run it yourself if you want to use this project.

 ### The scrapy test